costajob/app-servers/README.md

 ##### Considerations
 I know Rails was pretty slow, but the fact Roda is an order of magnitude faster is quite impressive all the way.
-To be fair Roda latency can get pretty high when stressing Puma, i recorded the worst of the pack.
+To be fair Roda latency can get pretty high when stressing Puma, i recorded the worst data of the pack.

 ### Tornado
 I picked [Tornado](http://www.tornadoweb.org/en/stable/) after reading some profiling online.